Sister City Campaign – Seoul Gwanak-District, South Korea – Montgomery County, Pennsylvania [Campaign Closed]

 Dear County Commissioners of Montgomery County,

 Seoul Gwanak District is one of the largest dog meat consumption areas in South Korea.
-The Korean internet searches resulted in: 189 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 70 dog meat soup restaurants in and around the city of Seoul Gwanak District alone.
+The Korean internet searches resulted in: 189 Health Food Centers which commonly sell dog/cat elixirs (also known as dog soju and cat soju); and 70 dog meat soup restaurants in the vicinity of the city of Seoul Gwanak District alone.

 The favor of your reply is requested.